microeconomics and macroeconomics

 What are Microeconomics and Macroeconomics limitations?

-Limitations of Microeconomics – Assumes people always make logical choices, Ignore other changing factors, Focuses only on small parts of the economy, Often doesn’t consider changes over time.
+Limitations of Microeconomics – Assumes people always make logical choices, Ignore other changing factors, Focus only on small parts of the economy, and Often don’t consider changes over time.

 Limitations of Macroeconomics – Looks at the big picture, missing details, Hard to predict due to many influencing factors, Policies can have unexpected results, Good data can be hard to find.